 I hope you get some inspiration from these simple exercises.

-There's a lot of things you could do starting from these concepts:
+There are a lot of things you could do starting from these concepts:

 - Use other arpeggios, built on other types of dominant chords, such as 9, 11 and 13

 - Mix arpeggios and pentatonic scales

 - Add chromatic passages to get a Jazz feel.

 In my complete ebook, Scales Over Chords | Learn How To Play The Right Scales Over Any Chord, you'll find some tables showing which scales match well with the chord tones of any kind of chord.

 That's all for today, we can download the Guitar Pro files and the guitar tabs in pdf format on your free download page (if you are already a subscriber you should have received the link, check your email or write me).